Kenneth O'Donnell: Death

 for a gastrointestinal ailment brought on from the effects of alcoholism.
 His condition grew progressively worse.
 He died on September 9 at the age of 53.
-At the request of O'Donnell's family, no cause of death was publicly announced.
+At the request of O'Donnell's family, no cause of death was announced publicly.
 O'Donnell's younger daughter, Helen, later attributed her father's death to alcoholism.

 On September 12, 1977, a funeral Mass was held at the Blessed Sacrament Roman Catholic Church in Jamaica Plain.
 Among the attendees were former mayor of Boston John F. Collins, former Speaker of the House John William McCormack, and several members of the Kennedy family, including President Kennedy's widow, Jacqueline Kennedy Onassis.

 Assessments

 Praise

 In his biography With Kennedy (1966), Pierre Salinger writes:

 Criticism

 In his autobiography Counselor, Ted Sorensen, who served as special counsel to President Kennedy, claimed that O'Donnell polarized the JFK staff until it became two factions: the professional "politicians" and the academics (such as Sorensen and Arthur Schlesinger).
-Sorensen also wrote that O'Donnell's antipathy towards him was so deep that in 1976/77 he worked to derail Sorensen's nomination as Director of Central Intelligence for Jimmy Carter.
+Sorensen also wrote that O'Donnell's antipathy towards him was so great that in 1976/77 he worked to defeat Sorensen's nomination as Director of Central Intelligence for Jimmy Carter.